sathukorale/libDatabaseHelper/README.md

 ```

 ## TODO List :
-* Implement the same for MySQL (a work in progress), SQL and Oracle
+* Extend the library to support MySQL, MS SQL, Oracle and SQLite
-* Implementing auto-generated primary keys.
+* Implement the functionality to have auto-generated primary keys.
-* Identifying column data type changes (especially when checking the table structure for any modifications)
-* Capability to store encrypted password values.
-* On Update both the previous and the updated should be returned.

-## Issues :
-* *Pending...*
+* Update the library to detect column data-type chanegs so that the tables can be modified, to suit the data type specified.
+* The library does not support, storing encrypted data/passwords (however the developer can go around and develop his own extension).
+The capability to store encrypted data should be introduced.
+* Most of the database exceptions are not captured via the library, even though the code attempts to prevent some causes of database exceptions (checking constraints and references, etc).
+Meastures should be applied to either capture these exceptions or prevent them prior execution
+* The DatabaseEntityFormGenerator needs to be updated to generate customized forms (themes etc.)